ForestAdmin/agent-nodejs/docs/agent-customization/plugins/README.md

 ### Writing plugins

-A plugin is nothing more than an `async function` which performs customizations.
+A plugin is nothing more than an `async function` that performs customizations.

 The full documentation can be found in the ["Write your own plugin" section](./custom.md).